 • Inaccurate public representations of the state of the science;

-• A misrepresentation of the value of technology, and thus a co-opting of the “patient voice” (as seems to have occurred with some screening technologies);
+• A misrepresentation of the value of a technology, and thus a co-opting of the “patient voice” (as seems to have occurred with some screening technologies);

 • The skewing of policy priorities away from needed public health initiatives;

 • The complication of healthcare funding decisions (e.g., “regulatory capture”);